Lisneal College

 Lisneal College is a controlled secondary school located in Derry, Northern Ireland.
 It is within the Western Education and Library Board area.

 At £12m, the school is the biggest investment in Derry's controlled sector in 40 years.
 Work started on the building of the state-of-the-art Lisneal College in June 2005 on a 22 acre site on Crescent Link.
 It was established as a result of the amalgamation of Clondermot High School and Faughan Valley High School.
 The new building, which caters for nearly 1000 pupils and cost approximately £17.5 million, was opened in September 2007.
 It was officially opened on 29 May 2009 by Queen Elizabeth II.

+Principal

+Rita Mullan was appointed Principal on 27 June 2025 as a replacement to Michael Allen.